Adam WarRock: Music career

 In 2000, while in college, he began making independent music as a side project and continued through to his legal job.
 During his time with the law firm, he was also producing and co-hosting a comic book podcast called War Rocket Ajax with comic book writer Chris Sims.
-As part of this, he began make rap songs and decided to adopt an appropriate stage name.
+As part of this, he began to make rap songs and decided to adopt an appropriate stage name.
 Ahn selected the name Adam WarRock, after the Marvel Comics character Adam Warlock and name of the podcast (et Ajax).
 Ahn registered his new stage name as a website and used it to keep his musical career separate from his real name and legal career.

 From 2013 to 2014 he was a Student Orientation Media Consultant at Rutgers University, served as a Media Consultant, Performer, and Organizer for the second annual GeeKon event at the University of North Texas, and was a Publicity and Marketing Consultant for Oni Press.
 From 2014 to 2015 he was an Intern for Student Life at Rutgers University where he coordinated major events with students and administration.
 From 2009 to 2015 he was a performer for Silver Age Records.